 - bleeding gums,

 - bad breath,

 - loose teeth and

 What can I do?

-With the iai PadoTest, you receive an individual germ analysis marker, which is assists treatment success, reduction in the use of antibiotics and successful monitoring.
+With iai PadoTest, you receive an individual analysis of key bacteria which assists treatment success, reduction in the use of antibiotics and successful monitoring.